 At its core, an oscilloscope allows you to watch how the voltage between two points in a circuit varies over time.
-For example, if you were to connect the oscilloscope's reference clip to a circuit's ground node and probe a node whose voltage varied in a sinusoidal pattern, your oscilloscope might display something similar to Figure 2.
+For example, if you were to probe a sinusoidal voltage, your oscilloscope might display something similar to Figure 2.

 By looking at such waveforms, you can get an idea of how a circuit is operating.
 This can help you identify potential problems with the circuit, characterize its operation, or view signal integrity over a transmission line.
 This article can help you understand more about the basics of an oscilloscope: What is an Oscilloscope?